ShkolaIgor/REGMIK_ERP/replit.md

   - Supplier receipts with expandable items view
   - Components page with category badges and cost display
   - Orders page with status management and actions
+  - Clients page with customer/supplier indicators
+  - Inventory page with stock level indicators
+- Completed full migration from old table components to DataTable
-- Removed duplicate pagination and sorting code across all pages
+- Removed all duplicate pagination, sorting, and DragDropContext code
+- Fixed runtime errors related to missing table components
 - Enhanced visual consistency with unified styling and behavior

 ### June 23, 2025